gokulkrishnan2005/Ex.No.3/README.md

 ### Gemini
 1. Straightforward Prompts:
+Prompt:

 "Name two major components of a computer."

+Solution:

-Solution: Two major components of a computer are the Central Processing Unit (CPU) and the **** Random Access Memory (RAM).
+Two major components of a computer are the Central Processing Unit (CPU) and the **** Random Access Memory (RAM).

 2. Tabular Format Prompting
+Prompt:

 "Compare and contrast two types of galaxies (e.g., spiral and elliptical) in a table based on their shape, age, and star formation rate."

 Solution:

 | Feature | Spiral Galaxy | Elliptical Galaxy |
 | :--- | :--- | :--- |
 | Shape | Flat disk with spiral arms | Oval or spherical |
 | Age of Stars| Contains both young and old stars | Primarily contains old stars |
 | Star Formation| High rate of ongoing star formation | Very little to no new star formation |
 3. Tabular Format Prompting:
+Prompt:

 "What is the function of the human heart?
 Describe how blood circulates through the body."

+Solution:

-Solution: The primary function of the human heart is to pump blood throughout the body, providing cells with oxygen and nutrients while removing waste products.
+The primary function of the human heart is to pump blood throughout the body, providing cells with oxygen and nutrients while removing waste products.
 Blood circulates through the body in a continuous loop.
 Oxygen-poor blood from the body enters the right side of the heart, which then pumps it to the lungs.

 4. Missing Word Prompting
+Prompt:
 "Water freezes at ____ degrees Celsius."

+Solution:

-Solution: Water freezes at 0 degrees Celsius.
+Water freezes at 0 degrees Celsius.